-Hyung-Sik (Brandon) Bang is an associate in the International Arbitration practice.
-He specialises in international arbitrations involving construction, M&A, joint ventures, oil and gas, as well as disputes related to Asia and the Middle East.
-He has experience with major arbitration rules, including ICC, LMAA, HKIAC, SIAC and UNCITRAL Rules, as well as ad hoc proceedings.
+Hyung-Sik (Brandon) Bang is an associate in Shearman & Sterling’s International Arbitration practice.
+He specializes in international arbitrations involving construction, M&A, joint ventures, oil and gas, as well as disputes related to Asia and the Middle East.

 International arbitrations on which Hyung-Sik (Brandon) Bang has worked include the representation of:

-- A global asset management company as Claimant in two HKIAC arbitrations in Hong Kong in connection with an investment in China.
-Hong Kong law governs.
+- A global asset management company as Claimant in HKIAC arbitration in Hong Kong in connection with an investment in China.
+Hong Kong law governed.

-- A North Asian company in LMAA arbitration arising from a contract to build an offshore construction vessel.
-London seat, English law governs.
+- A North Asian company in an arbitration in London subject to the London Maritime Arbitrators Association (LMAA) Terms.
+The dispute arose from a contract to build an offshore construction vessel.
+English law applied.

 - Shareholders of a major healthcare provider as Claimants in an ICC arbitration in Singapore, involving a stockholders agreement, governed by Philippine law.

 University of Pennsylvania Law School

 University of Auckland

 - “Equitable Claims under Section 4(9) of the Limitation Act 1950 and the Limitation Bill,” 2009 New Zealand Law Review 565